paulcarroll/tabs/_pages/soundgarden/blackhole-sun.md

 [Chorus]

             C
-Black hole sun,
+Black hole sun
            B
-Won't you come,
+Won't you come
      E     D       G
 And wash away the rain.
             C
-Black hole sun,
+Black hole sun
            B               A               B
 Won't you come, won't you come, won't you come.